 Whether it stems from problems in or out of the workplace, spotting symptoms of stress is an important part of managing employees.
-With mental health across the headlines and becoming a priority for many, now is the time to spot the signs of stress in the workplace and to know how to deal with it as an employer.
+With mental health at its peak, now is the time to spot the signs of stress in the workplace and to know how to deal with it as an employer.

 Stress-related symptoms generally fall into three categories: emotional, mental and behavioural.
 Signs of stress include:

 - Physical symptoms – do they look tired and worn out?